A note on Ratliff-Rush filtration, reduction number and postulation number of $\mathfrak m$-primary ideals: PRELIMINARIES

 \section{PRELIMINARIES}

-In this section, we recall the basic definitions, and preliminaries and introduce some notations which will be used throughout this paper.
-Throughout, $(R, \mathfrak m)$ will be a Cohen-Macaulay local ring with an infinite residue field and $I$ an $\mathfrak m$-primary ideal of $R$.
-The Krull dimension of the ring $R$ will be denoted by $d$ and will be always assumed to be positive.
+In this section, we recall the basic definitions, and preliminaries, we also introduce some notations which will be used throughout this paper.
+Throughout, $(R, \mathfrak m)$ will be a Cohen-Macaulay local ring with an infinite residue field, and $I$ an $\mathfrak m$-primary ideal of $R$.
+The Krull dimension of the ring $R$, denoted by $d$, will always assumed to be positive.

 \begin{definition} \normalfont Consider the increasing chain of ideals in $R$